Hackeremperor/Friday/README.md

-# JARVIS AI ASSistent In PYTHON
+# JARVIS AI Assistant In Python
-Hello guys you can use it modify for your own facilitys.
+Hello guys you can use it modify for your own facilities!